quichedood/DAWA/README.md

 To keep precision, latitude and longitude should be converted to integers (multiply by 10 000 000).
 When start recording the closer track is automatically chosen.

+# You said Bluetooth ?
+Bluetooth connection is usefull in these 2 cases :
+- You just finish your track session and want to know lap times / best lap
+- Before using DAWA, some parameters could be adjusted, use the bluetooth console to setup them !

+I'm using "Serial Bluetooth Terminal" on Androïd.
+Connect and type "help" to view all available commands

 # What's next
 Some ideas :
 * __Bluetooth connectivity__ : Add Bluetooth support to get realtime data or transfer CSV files on smartphone